tiffanimarlowe/project_template/README.md

 - we chose the TB48S battery configuration with a higher endurance of of 30 minutes with a 4.4 lbs payload/package.
 - this translates to a maximum range of 17 miles, with an efective radius of 8.5 miles (for a forth and back trip).
 - the batteries have a recharging time for a complete charge (from 0% to 100%) of 90 minutes.
+- the drone will be recharged to full capacity after each flight, regardless of the travelled distance.
+- recharge time is roughly the flight time by a factor of 3, so for a flight time between 3-6 minutes, there is a recharging time of 9-18 minutes.
-- no transmission range implemented as it will be programmed at the start with the adress coordinates and the flight profile (e.g. obstacles).
+- no transmission range implemented as the drone will be programmed at the start with the adress coordinates and the flight profile (e.g. obstacles).
 In other words, it will fly "uncontrolled".

 Assumptions: